 3.1 Definitions

-Road Side Unit: a Road Side Unit (RSU) is a V2X Service enabled device that can transmit to, and receive from a moving vehicle using V2I Service.
+Road Side Unit: V2X Service enabled eNB that can transmit to, and receive from a moving vehicle for V2I Service.

 V2X Service: a type of 3GPP communication service that involves a transmission or receiving device on a vehicle.
 Based on the other party involved in the communication, it can be further divided into V2V Service, V2I Service, and V2P Service.